stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): VAR, WHERE and SUM.
 - Question (kveng−stat6250): Can we customize the PROC PRINT output like choosing which font we want and how big the table is?
 -*Question* (lwang30-stat6250) : Which option can you use to alternate the observation column to a variable that you want to display on the far left side ?
+- Question (rluo-stat6250): In what kind of situation do we use permanent labels?

 [recipe_to_check_for_duplicates (from Week 3 Overview)]